-In April and May 1996, the San Francisco Oversight Division of the U.S. Office of Personnel Management (OPM) received Fair Labor Standards Act (FLSA) claims from [names of claimants].
-They believe that their positions should be nonexempt from the FLSA, i.e., covered by the FLSA.
-During the claim period the claimants worked in the [name of claimants' organization], Bureau of Land Management, U.S. Department of the Interior.
+In March and April 1996, the San Francisco Oversight Division of the U.S. Office of Personnel Management (OPM) received Fair Labor Standards Act (FLSA) claims from [names of all claimants].
+They believe that their agency should not have changed their FLSA exemption status from nonexempt to exempt in November 1995.
+During the claim period, November 1995 to the present, the claimants worked in the [claimants' organization], Bureau of Land Management, U.S. Department of the Interior.
 Their positions are classified as Law Enforcement Rangers GS-1801-9.
 We have accepted and decided their claims under section 4(f) of the FLSA as amended.